willstepp/writings/aura-dim/notes.md

 She routinely has affairs, trying to recapture that feeling of a perfect love.
 They have sex, each thinking of others they want to be with.
 Truth is losing.
 Losing out to fantasy and delusional belief systems.

+You used to be someone who didn't care about money.
+Remember those conversations we had, late in the lab, of doing great work, helping others, Jonas Salk, you know?
+The world isn't as black and white as we thought when we were undergrads.
+We help people.
+You can't say we don't help others doing what we do.
+And I make enough money now to help my parents now.
+How is that not a good thing?
+Its only a good thing.
+Something is different.
+Something slipped in along with all those good intentions.
+Something cynical and ugly.
+I feel like everyone who used to be on my side has abandoned me, one by one, and I'm alone.
+It's called growing up.
+The world is much bigger than we knew back then.
+We were just kids.
+I feel alone.
+Elementary school, one boy started and whoever he tagged had to hold his hand so they formed a human chain, and the chain reached out and tagged others and slowly the chain grew, link by link, and before long it was this long swaying thing, undulating with the kids faces laughing, and soon only she was left.
+But it was coming for her too.
+And it did.